learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 of websites that can't be published using GitHub.
 Sites that require a server to store data, for instance, can't be published on GitHub Pages.
 GitHub is just rendering files it already has; it won't do more work than that.
-It turns out, that is actually quite a lot, though.
+It turns out, though, that is actually quite a lot.

 Many websites are made up of two pieces, a frontend and a backend.
 The frontend is what the client experiences, what renders in the browser, while the backend